TimoKats/mdrss/readme.md

     </tr>
     <tr width="600px">
       <td>Link</td>
-      <td>A bit redundant, but you can set this to the page hosting the RSS feed. </td>
+      <td>A bit redundamdrss, but you can set this to the page hosting the RSS feed. </td>
     </tr>
   </tbody>
 </table>